Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 layout: default
 ---

-# Incident Handler's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering
+# Incident Handler's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering, Threat Intelligence

 In this exercise from the Google Cybersecurity Professional Certificate, I document the details of 9 simulated security incidents and how I handled them using technical tools in hands-on labs.
 This excercise also gave me hands-on experience with various tools such as suricata, tcpdump, Wireshark, ticketing systems, Splunk, Chronicle, and the Linux Bash Shell; which are all essential proficiencies for any cybersecurity position.